 We bought a number of items, like our cake topper, that we needed for our celebration on Etsy.
 Many vendors are used to working with brides and can answer any question you have.
 Plus, as a bonus, your money is going directly to makers and a company that supports local women entrepreneurs and makes a positive impact on the world.

 Definitely schedule some time to browse the site, even just for ideas.
 If you’re having a small elopement, something still might catch your eye.
 You’ll find that most of the items will be more cost-effective than what you can find at major stores.

 5. Know that this WILL be one of the best days of your life.

 So by now, you shouldn’t be surprised that I’ve spent most of my life thinking many of the “Hallmark-type” platitudes we repeat about weddings have been invented to make us spend money on things we don’t need.
 But the day after my wedding, I remember the moment I woke up, still with a smile on my face, and thought, “Wow, that was literally the best day of my life.”

 I wasn’t sure that was going to the the case, and you might not either as you get closer to your ceremony.
 A few days before our wedding, my husband and I were shopping in Target, picking up the last of the wedding supplies, both of us stressed with work projects happening at the same time.
-I remember stopping our cart in a moment of weakness, looking at him and saying “Let’s remember exactly how stressed we feel at this moment so when our future child starts talking about his or her wedding, we recommend eloping at city hall.”
+I remember stopping our cart in a moment of weakness, looking at him and saying “Let’s remember exactly how stressed we feel at this moment so when our future child starts talking about his or her wedding, we recommend eloping at the courthouse”